FAQ’s

 Will there be a Post-Mortem examination?

-• The cause of death is not known.
-Even if the cause is likely to be natural it may be necessary to find out which disease or condition was involved.
+- A cause of death unknown.
+Even if a death is likely to be natural it may be necessary to find out which disease or condition caused it.

-Relatives at their expense are entitled in law to send a representative to observe the post-mortem examination.
+Relatives are entitled in law to send a representative to observe a PM at their own expense.
 The representative must be a qualified medical doctor.

 Specialist post-mortem examinations

-Occasionally the Coroner may ask a pathologist who specialises in a particular organ, such as the brain or heart, to carry out the post-mortem examination.
-The body may be transferred to another local hospital for this or perhaps only the organ in question is sent there
+Occasionally a Coroner may ask a pathologist who specialises in a particular organ, such as the brain or heart, to carry out a specialist examination.
+The whole body or just a particular organ may be transferred to another local hospital for this purpose

-The next of kin or alternative agreed point of contact for the family will be contacted by telephone usually by the Coroner’s Officer who will discuss post-mortem examination arrangements.
+The next of kin or agreed single point of contact for the family will be contacted by telephone, usually by a Coroner’s Officer, who will discuss the arrangements for the PM.
 The Officer will call again as soon as possible after the examination to explain the results and discuss what happens next.

 Can I still view my relative's body/have an open casket?

-The mortuary technicians are very careful and make every effort to ensure that the post-mortem examination does not affect your relative's appearance.
-When the body is dressed and lying in the Chapel of Rest, there are usually no visual signs that the post-mortem examination took place.
+Mortuary technicians are very careful and make every effort to ensure that a PM does not affect your relative's appearance.
+When a body is dressed and lying in a Chapel of Rest, there are usually no visual signs that a PM has been performed.
 Your funeral director will be able to give you advice on your personal situation.

 Objections to post-mortem examinations and religious considerations

-Families can, if they wish, make representations to the Coroner in writing.
+Families can, if they wish, make representations to a coroner in writing.
 This can be done by email or by letter.
-If you let the Coroner know you plan to do this, they will not start the post-mortem examination until the Coroner has looked at the further information you have given and you have been spoken to about the reasons for the decision.
+If you let a coroner know you plan to do this, they will not start a PM until they have looked at the further information you have given and you have had the reasons for a decision explained to you.

-What happens when the results of the Post-Mortem examination come back?
+What happens when the results of a PM come back?

-When the post-mortem examination is completed, the Pathologist will report their findings to the Coroner and then one of three things will happen;
+When a PM is completed, a pathologist will report their findings to a coroner and one of three things will happen:

-If the post-mortem examination confirmed that the deceased died of natural causes the Coroner’s involvement will cease and paperwork will be issued to allow the death to be registered.
+- If a PM confirmed that a deceased died of natural causes a coroner’s involvement will cease and paperwork will be issued to allow the death to be registered;

-If the cause of death could not be immediately identified and the pathologist is to undertake further tests the Coroner will commence an Investigation which may or may not include an Inquest.
+- If a cause of death could not be identified and a pathologist has to undertake further tests (for example, histology or toxicology) a coroner will commence an investigation which may or may not require an inquest;

-If the post-mortem examination revealed an unnatural cause of death an Inquest will be opened and a date for pre-Inquest review and/or final hearing will be set in consultation with you.
+- If a PM revealed an unnatural cause of death an inquest will be opened and a date set for a pre-inquest review and/or a final inquest hearing.

 1a - the disease or condition immediately causing death

-2 - any disease or condition that did not cause death but contributed in some way
+2 - any disease or condition that was not the immediate cause of death but made a substantial contribution to it.

-While we can explain the causes of death that the pathologist found, we do not have your relative's full medical history.
-If you have questions about their individual case or the treatment they received, you may want to speak to a doctor that treated them at hospital, or to their GP.
+While a coroner (or their Officer) will explain the cause of death that the pathologist has found, they will not have your relative's full medical history available to them and are not medically qualified.
+If you have questions about an individual case or the treatment a relative received, you may want to speak to a doctor that treated them at hospital, or to a GP.

 Obtaining a copy of the post-mortem examination report

-If the cause of death is ascertained at the time of the post-mortem examination the Pathologist will tell the Coroner about the findings immediately.
-The timescales for the full written report varies between Areas
+If a cause of death is ascertained at the time of a PM, a pathologist will inform the coroner of the findings immediately.
+A full written report, however, will not be available for several weeks thereafter.
+The timescales for the production of a full written report vary between coroner area.

-Coroner are usually content to share a copy of the pathologist’s post-mortem examination report with the next of kin or other “interested persons” but bear in mind that the report contains detailed and explicit medical information and many people find this distressing to read.
+A coroner will usually share a copy of a pathologist’s PM report with the next of kin or other “interested person” upon request.
+The report will contain detailed medical information and some families will find its contents distressing to read.

 What about organ donation?

-If a death requires referral to the Coroner, organ donation can only take place if the Coroner does not object to it.
-If a post-mortem examination is not necessary there will usually be no difficulty with donation.
-If a post-mortem examination is required the Coroner will consider which, if any, organs can be donated.
+Coroners approach all referrals for organ donation positively looking to support the vital work of NHS Blood and transplant.
+There must be a good reason to object to organ donation.
+If a post-mortem examination is necessary the coroner will consider which, if any, organs can be donated.
 Even if it is not possible to donate internal organs, it is often possible to donate corneas and connective tissue.

 What happens if samples are taken at Post-mortem Examination?